ptp28/C-CPP-Practice-Programs/Series/README.md

 * `B` [Write a program to print
 <br>&emsp;1   2   4   8   16  ..... n
 <br>&emsp;Accept n from the user.
 Also display the sum of the series](powerOf2Series.cpp)

+* `I` [A space explorer's ship crashed on Mars!
+They send a series of 'SOS' messages to Earth for help.
+<br>&emsp;Letters in some of the SOS messages are altered by cosmic radiation during transmission.
+<br>&emsp;Given the signal received by Earth as a string, s, determine how many letters of the SOS message have been changed by radiation.
+For example -
+<br>&emsp;I/P: SOSTOT
+<br>&emsp;O/P: 2](messageTransmissionError.cpp)